-Sedimentary Rocks dives deeper into this type of rock and how it forms during the rock cycle.
+Lesson Objectives and Overview: Sedimentary Rocks dives deeper into this type of rock and how it forms during the rock cycle.
 Students will learn which rocks fall into this category.
 They will see many examples and learn about their traits.
 By the end of the lesson, students will be able to identify sedimentary rocks easily.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 There are four detailed pages of content in this lesson.
 First, the lesson reminds students what the three main types of rocks are.
 Each type of rock has distinct traits and properties.
 All the rocks on Earth fall into one of these kinds of rock.
 Students will learn what sediment is and what it includes.
 Sediment means pieces of rock, sand, dead animals, plants, and other matter.
 If a rock is sedimentary, that means it could have all these different things in it.